technicalabinesh/Email-Spam-Classifier-Using-ML/README.md

 🎯 Conclusion

 You've now built a working email spam classifier!
-You can deploy it as a web service or integrate it into email clients or apps for real-world use.
+You can deploy it as a web service or integrate it into email clients or apps for real-world uses.